jnolis/ggirl/README.md

 plot <- ggplot(data.frame(x=1:10, y=runif(10)),aes(x=x,y=y)) + geom_line() + geom_point()
 ```

 Now let's ship it!
-Specify your email address (for order updates), address(s) to mail to, and the message to put on the back:
+Specify your email address (for order updates), address to mail to, and the message to put on the back:

 ```r
 library(ggirl)